Eschatologue/CM_wiki/docs/spells/3rd-level.md

 Choose a point you can see on the ground within range.
 A fountain of churned earth and stone erupts in a 20-foot cube centered on that point.
 Each creature in that area must make a Dexterity Saving Throw.
 A creature takes 3d12 bludgeoning damage on a failed save, or half as much damage on a successful one.
 Additionally, the ground in that area becomes difficult terrain until cleared.
 Each 5-foot-square portion of the area requires at least 1 minute to clear by hand.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d12 for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the damage increases by 1d12 for each slot level above 3rd.

 ### Fast Friends
 *3rd-level enchantment*